Kane gets 1,000th point, Blackhawks beat Jets 5-2

-CHICAGO (AP) — Patrick Kane reached 1,000 career points when he picked up an assist on Brandon Saad’s third-period goal, and the Chicago Blackhawks beat the Winnipeg Jets 5-2 on Sunday night for their season-high fifth straight win.
+Kane reached 1,000 when he picked up an assist on Brandon Saad’s third-period goal, and the Blackhawks beat the Winnipeg Jets 5-2 on Sunday night for their season-high fifth straight win.

 Kane became the 90th player in NHL history to reach the milestone with 5:46 left.
 The All-Star winger passed from behind the net to Ryan Carpenter in the right circle.
 Carpenter then fed a wide-open Saad at the left side of the net for an easy tap-in before goalie Connor Hellebuyck could slide across the crease.

-The 31-year-old Kane got an extended ovation from the crowd of 21,487 and was mobbed by teammates after extending his point streak to 10 games.
-Saad made sure to pick up the puck before joining the celebration.
+The 31-year-old Kane got an extended ovation from the crowd of 21,487 and was mobbed by his teammates after extending his point streak to 10 games.
+Captain Jonathan Toews, who has 799 points himself, checked with the referees before the game to make sure it was all right for the team to take the ice to congratulate Kane after he hit 1,000.

+“That was special,” Kane said.
+“What a moment.
+Obviously, everyone coming on the ice and sharing that moment with me.
+You see some faces in that pile that have been a big part of a lot of those points.

+“The team’s rolling right now, too.
+There’s a lot of good things happening.
+We’re playing well.
+Nice to have it come in a win.”

 Alex Nylander and Erik Gustafsson each had a goal and an assist for Chicago, which has climbed back into the Western Conference playoff race with an 11-4-0 run.
 David Kampf also scored and rookie Dominik Kubalik added an empty-netter for his 10th goal in his last seven games.